Welat-E/Welat-E/README.md

 ## Hi there, I'm Welat 👋

 Results-driven Junior Software Engineer specializing in web development with Python.
-Successfully completed my skills through an Intensive Software Engineering Bootcamp with Masterschool.
-After a customer-facing career as a Taxi Driver and Watch Dealer, I made the bold decision to pursue my passion for Software Development.
-Driven by a commitment to continuous growth, I am seeking a Junior position where I can leverage my unique background and enthusiasm to contribute to innovation in the tech world.
+Completed an intensive Software Engineering Bootcamp at Masterschool.
+After a customer-facing career as a Taxi Driver and Watch Dealer, I boldly pursued my passion for Software Development.
+Committed to continuous growth, I seek a Junior position where I can leverage my diverse background and enthusiasm to drive innovation in tech.

 <h4>
 <details>